Skip to Main Content

-Reflection at a superficial level makes reference to an existing knowledge base, including differing theories but does not make any comment or critique of them.
+Reflection at a superficial level makes reference to an existing knowledge base and includes theories, but does not make any comment or critique of them.

 James’ father became angry and after raising his voice at me, telling me I was a “patronising little fool”, he stormed out of the room.
 James mother sat weeping beside his bed and I felt I had really stuffed things up for this family.
 I need to get some advice about how to handle angry families.